Amicus Therapeutics Inc. (FOLD)'s Financial Results Comparing With AgeX Therapeutics Inc. (NYSEAMERICAN:AGE) | New Business Observer

 |0.00

-Table 1 highlights Amicus Therapeutics Inc. and AgeX Therapeutics Inc.’s top-line revenue, earnings per share (EPS) and valuation.
+In table 1 we can see Amicus Therapeutics Inc. and AgeX Therapeutics Inc.’s top-line revenue, earnings per share and valuation.

 Profitability

-Table 2 demonstrates the return on equity, return on assets and net margins of Amicus Therapeutics Inc. and AgeX Therapeutics Inc.
+Table 2 shows Amicus Therapeutics Inc. and AgeX Therapeutics Inc.’s return on equity, return on assets and net margins.

 |Net Margins